 - What health data will this app collect?

 - Will this app collect non-health data from my device, such as my location?

-- Will my data be stored in a de-identified or anonymized form?
+- Will my data be stored in a form that doesn’t personally identify me?

 - How will this app use my data?

 - Will this app disclose my data to third parties?

 - Will this app sell my data for any reason, such as advertising or research?

 - Will this app share my data for any reason?
 If so, with whom?
 For what purpose?